Ayblue004/revision/README.md

 o	Create a hierarchy diagram for any main action that can be performed using the application / Create a user journey diagram for the process.
 •	Talk about the UI/UX and how you want to approach it, talk about the needs and wants of the stakeholder.
 •	If needed create a sort of table that shows the features or activities that can be performed by each user [Admin, customer]
 •	Explain and evaluate the user requirements, justify the requirement.
 Explain who is likely to use the website and legalities involved.
+• Identify the potential risk and how you will mitigate them, like a table [Risk, Solution]
-•	Evaluate things like legal, accessibility and benefit/ disadvantages.
-Do this for the requirements [Table type (Features, priority, justification)].
+•	Evaluate things like legal, accessibility and benefit/ disadvantages
+• Do this for the requirements [Table type (Features, priority, justification)].
 •	Conclude and evaluate what you will be creating [Like a paragraph explaining your solution]
 ### Guidance
 •	Make sure that the solution addresses all the needs of the client, make this obvious that you have considered this and explain how you have achieved this.